 The Hail Mary Pass

 As for buying the plane tickets themselves?
 That was the biggest Hail Mary pass I had ever made in my life.
 Gareth had been going through a difficult situation, and I had almost gone mad watching from the sidelines, helpless to do anything about it.
 I had known Gareth for over three years, and we had grown close over time, and he had helped me so much with Dad’s passing.
 He was dear to me in a way I was unaccustomed to.
 We had fantasized about visiting each other, but because of the pandemic and other factors, we could not.
-Our plight inspired me to write “Screens In Between,” in which I changed our names and added some magical realism.
+Our plight inspired me to write a short story, in which I changed our names and added some magical realism.
+This will be part of THE SHADOW GALAXY, a new collection of stories and poetry coming out in March 2023.

 Gareth’s birthday approached, and I realized, hey, there actually WAS something I could do.
 It felt like a lightning bolt moment.
 I could go see him.
 Travel restrictions had opened so that I could visit.
 And so I got on a Zoom call with Gareth, as we had become accustomed to doing over time, and I bought those tickets, and said, “Happy Birthday, Gareth!”